Brookefield

 On 2nd March 2024, an IED bomb blast occurred in a popular South Indian restaurant, injuring 9 people.
-Official investigations revealed that radicals and extremists could have been behind the cowardly attack.
+Official investigations revealed that radicals and extremists could have been behind the attack.

 Brookefield, as with most other localities of Bengaluru, comes under the jurisdiction of the BBMP (Bruhat Bengaluru Mahanagara Palike).
 A unique feature of Brookefield is that its residents often solve issues pertaining to potholes, pedestrian safety and civil infra via crowdfunding.